ohnuaimi989/ha-meeting-summarizer/README.md

 ---

 ## Features
-- Offline-first summarization using Hugging Face transformers
+- Offline-first summarization using Hugging Face using Hugging Face (BART/T5)
 - Optional online summarization with OpenAI GPT
+- Offline audio summarization:
+    - Converts audio files (`.wav` / `.mp3`) to text using Whisper.
+    - Summarizes the resulting transcript using the offline summarizer.
 - Summarizes text strings or meeting transcript files
-- Ready for Home Assistant automations
-- Configurable models and backends
+- Configurable models, logging, and error handling
-- Logging, error handling, and unit tests included
+- Examples and unit tests for easy demonstration and testing

 ---